 National Language (applies for S-57 ENC only)

-This Boolean value must be used to show the national attribute values present in S-57 ENC data.
+This Boolean value should be used to show the national attribute values present in S-57 ENC data.

 Preferred Language (does not apply to S-57 ENC)

 This context parameter contains an ordered list 0 or more preferred language values.
 The following procedure must be used when displaying the “feature name” attributes.